CharlesQueiroz/thortful-api-challenge/README.md

 To avoid code duplication and promote reusability, generics have been utilized in the implementation of various use cases.
 For example, the `FetchEntitiesUseCase` and `GetEntitiesByCharacterUuidUseCase` use generics to handle different types of entities such as films and starships.
 This design decision helps in maintaining a cleaner and more maintainable codebase.

-## Good Practices

-	•	Hexagonal Architecture: Promotes separation of concerns and makes the codebase easier to maintain.
-	•	Vavr: Used for functional programming paradigms, improving code readability and reliability.
-	•	MapStruct: Simplifies the mapping between DTOs and entities.
-	•	Lombok: Reduces boilerplate code.
-	•	Swagger/OpenAPI: Provides interactive API documentation.

 ## Conclusion